 \subsection{Curse of dimensionality}

-The approximation theory of deep learning has to face the challenge of curse of dimensionality.
-Briefly speaking, in the function approximation, when the input dimension becomes large, the number of trainable parameters required to achieve a prescribed accuracy may grow exponentially.
+The approximation theory of deep learning has long faced the challenge of the curse of dimensionality.
+Roughly speaking, in function approximation, when the input dimension becomes large, the number of trainable parameters required to achieve a prescribed accuracy may grow exponentially.
 Many research efforts therefore focus on alleviating the impact of dimensionality \citep{montanelli2019new,liu2024approximation,LI2024SignReLU, zhou2020theory}.
-There are many works that focus on how to overcome this so-called curse of dimensionality problem.
-One approach in function approximation is to assume that the input data are obtained from some low-dimensional manifolds; see, e.g., \citep{liu2021besov,chui2018deep,shaham2018provable,schmidt2019deep,nakada2020adaptive,chen2019efficient,zhou2020theory}.
-Another strategy is to make stronger assumptions on the input function space, e.g., \citep{montanelli2019new,liu2024approximation,LI2024SignReLU, zhou2020theory}.
-In the area of functional learning, many results are clearly affected by the curse of dimensionality, e.g., \cite{shi2024nonlinear, song2023approximation(a), zhou2024approximation}.
+One common approach is to assume that the input data are obtained from some low-dimensional manifolds; see, e.g., \citep{liu2021besov,chui2018deep,shaham2018provable,schmidt2019deep,nakada2020adaptive,chen2019efficient,zhou2020theory}.
+Another strategy is to impose stronger assumptions on the input function space, e.g., \citep{montanelli2019new,liu2024approximation,LI2024SignReLU, zhou2020theory}.
+In functional learning, approximation rates are also often affected by the curse of dimensionality; see, e.g., \cite{shi2024nonlinear, song2023approximation(a), zhou2024approximation}.
 Inspired by the approximation theory of Barron spaces, several recent works extend dimension-free approximation ideas to specific classes of Barron-type functionals, obtaining rates that avoid the curse of dimensionality \citep{yang2022approximation,liuzhou2025generalization}.